cea-hpc/phobos/doc/design/tlc.md

 - unload a tape;
 - query the status of a drive;
 - query the state of the library;
-- reload the cache on demand.
+- refresh the cache on demand.

 To prevent programming errors, the TLC should check the status of a tape or drive before loading or unloading a tape.
 An administrator should not be able to